XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 #### A.1.5.
 Will MPTs be encoded into an STAmount, or is a new C++ object type required?

 MPTs will be able to be encoded in an `STAmount`.
-See [this gist](https://gist.github.com/sappenin/2c923bb249d4e9dd153e2e5f32f96d92) for more details.
+See the appendix called [STAmount Serialization](#a22-stamount-serialization) for more details.

 #### A.1.6.
 Is there a limit to the number of `MPTokenIssuance` or `MPToken` objects that a single account can hold?